pineoc/cocos-docs/manual/studio/v4/chapter4/PluginLoadError/en.md

 # How to: Run Previous Versions of Addins in cocos #

-If plugin interfaces change bewteen versions, previous versions of addins cannot run in higher versions of cocos.
+If plugin interfaces change between versions, previous versions of addins cannot run in higher versions of cocos.
 To solve this problem, follow the steps below:

 Open Samples of latest versions, which is in **%userprofile%\Documents\Cocos\CocosStudio2\Samples\Addins** (taking the default installation directory on Windows as an example).